Writing code in and around CoppeliaSim

 an embedded script (i.e. customizing a simulation (i.e. a scene or models) via scripting): this method, which consists in writing Lua scripts, is very easy and flexible, with guaranteed compatibility with every other default CoppeliaSim installations (as long as customized Lua-commands are not used, or are used with distributed plugins).
 This method allows customizing a particular simulation, a simulation scene, and to a certain extent the simulator itself.
 This is the easiest and most used programming approach.

-an add-on: this method, which consists in writing Lua scripts, allows to quickly customize the simulator itself.
-Add-ons can start automatically and run in the background, or they can be called as functions (e.g. convenient when writing importers/exporters).
+an add-on or the sandbox script: this method, which consists in writing Lua scripts, allows to quickly customize the simulator itself.
+Add-ons (or the sandbox script) can start automatically and run in the background, or they can be called as functions (e.g. convenient when writing importers/exporters).
 Add-ons should not be specific to a certain simulation or model, they should rather offer a more generic, simulator-bound functionality.

 Above 6 methods are also discussed in the external controller tutorial.
 Following table describes in detail the respective advantages and disadvantages of each method:

 [Possible control methods in and around CoppeliaSim]